mdphoto/lamp-deploy/README.md

 I add symlink to my directories

-It is not optimised but work perfect for me
+It is not optimised but work perfect for me with Drupal 7 and drush